vinnub/vinnub.github.io/resources.md

 ---
 # Resources
 {: .no_toc }
 Here, I have a list of resources for different kinds of things that I learned in grad school including things like how to set up Jupyter on cloud, how to download NGS data efficiently etc. I still come back to these for a refresher sometimes.
-If you are just getting started in the field of bioinformatics and data science, some of these might be helpful.
+If you are just getting started in the field of bioinformatics and data science, some of these may be helpful.

 ---
-1. TOC
+- TOC
 {:toc}
 ---